 Training in cooking, cleaning, finances, dress for success, hobbies, goal setting, entrepreneurship, and hygiene.

 We offer an array of courses that encourage growth leading to healthy emotions and relationships!
 These courses include anger management, addiction recovery, trauma counseling, and grief counseling.

 With Jesus as our example, we explore courses in boundaries, marriage, and parenting.

 Will students be allowed to work?

-Students will not work until their 6th month in the program.
+Students will not work until they reach the 2nd phase of the program.
 Workforce development services will help students prepare for moving into this phase